kausko/DrawFM/README.md

 NOTE: Here, use `tx` for the transmitter and `rx` for the receiver.

+### Simulator mode
+The simulator mode allows you to run the transmitter and receiver code on the same computer.
+This is useful for testing the drawing code without needing the physical devices.
+To use simulator mode, set the `SIM` environment variable to `True`, and run `python sim_driver.py`.
+Check the `SIM_README.md` file for more details.

 ## Credits

 - https://github.com/ryedwards/si4703RaspberryPi - Library for controlling the Si4703 via I2C using Python on the Raspberry Pi.